PatrickTX57/BloomExteriorServices/src/content/blog/underground-drainage-solutions.md

 Standing water around your home's foundation is one of the most common — and most expensive — problems homeowners face.
 Underground drainage systems solve this by redirecting water away from your foundation, yard, and landscaping before it can cause damage.
+Left unaddressed, this kind of water intrusion is also one of the most common ways [poor drainage damages a home's foundation](/blog/poor-drainage-foundation-damage/).

 ## What Is an Underground Drainage System?

 An underground drainage system (often called a French drain or a piped drainage system) captures water at the surface or from your gutters and routes it underground, away from your home, through a network of perforated pipe and gravel.
+See our [Underground Drainage and French Drains services](/services) for installation options.

 ## Signs You Might Need One